-- The most common type, which is used to regulate heart rhythm.
+- The most common type is used to regulate heart rhythm.

-There are two major components to pacemakers and defibrillators — the battery part and the electrical wires that deliver the electrical signal to the heart muscle.
+Both pacemakers and defibrillators have two major components — the battery part and the electrical wires that deliver the electrical signal to the heart muscle.
 These electrical wires are called leads.

 Pacemakers and defibrillators are implanted in much the same manner.
 The battery part is most commonly implanted below one of the collar bones, under the skin and fat but above the muscle, while the patient is under a local or general anesthetic.
-Leads are placed into the heart at specific locations (the particular location of placement is dependent on the type of pacemaker being implanted) and are attached to the battery part (pulse generator) of the device.
+Leads are placed into the heart through large blood vessels in the chest.
+The leads are placed at specific locations within the heart (the particular location of placement is dependent on the type of pacemaker being implanted) and are attached to the battery part (pulse generator) of the device.
 See diagram under Conduction Abnormalities on DCM Foundation website

 HOW LONG WILL THE BATTERY LAST, AND HOW IS IT EXCHANGED?

 Rarely, the leads may fail or need to be replaced.
-If this happens to you, your doctor can explain what caused this and what alternatives are available.
+If this happens to you, your doctor can explain what caused this and what options are available.

 LIVING WITH A PACEMAKER

-After the movement restrictions have been removed, one can resume a fairly normal level of activity.
+After the movement restrictions have been removed, one can resume a normal level of activity.
 Ask your physician for any activities that should be avoided.
 You may hear from many people and read about a whole series of activities you should avoid with a pacemaker.
 Some are accurate, some aren’t.
-Your physician, and his or her medical staff, is your best and most reliable resource person for advice in this area.
+Your physician and his or her medical staff are your best and most reliable resource persons for advice in this area.

 Your device will be monitored by the doctor’s office as long as you have it.
 This is typically accomplished by a home monitor.
 The operation of a home monitor will vary according to manufacturer, but all have similarities.
 Home monitors record data from your pacemaker and transmit to your doctor’s office on a periodic basis, usually no less than every three months, but can be more often, depending on the circumstances.
 Your doctor’s office will advise you on how to use this device.